A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading caps each withdrawal at $2,000 per request.
 Trade Day has no per-request cap.

-Overall, Lucid Trading scores higher (77 vs 62) on our trader-friendliness index.
+Overall, Lucid Trading scores higher (75 vs 59) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, fewer trading restrictions, more lenient consistency rules.
+That said, Trade Day wins on no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.